Art Leads to Transformation, Evolution, Change

 BECOME A MEMBER

-AN EDUCATIONAL FOUNDATION THAT CELEBRATES THE POWER OF CONTROVERSIAL PHOTOGRAPHY
+AN EDUCATIONAL INSTITUTION THAT CELEBRATES THE POWER OF CONTROVERSIAL PHOTOGRAPHY

-The Bob Mizer Foundation (BMF) is an acclaimed teaching and research institution devoted to photography-based censorship education.
+The Bob Mizer Museum and Photographic Archives (BMM) is an acclaimed teaching and research institution devoted to photography-based censorship education.

 The lower down the social scale we go, the more virulent forms of prejudice are we able to discover, and the more ignorant are the excuses given to justify attitudes often completely lacking in logic.